ngs-docs/2021-GGG298/Week7-Slurm_and_Farm_cluster_for_doing_analysis/README.md

 ```
 sbatch --time=01-02:03:04 -p high --mem=4Gb --mail-user=<your_email> --mail-type=ALL -J <job_name> -o <file_name>.out -e <file_name>.err
 ```
-We will ned to switch out all of the `<text>` with parameters specific to our preference, but hopefully you get the gist.
-We can make this easier on ourselves: typing all of the parameters out on the command line everytime we want to submit a batch script is annoying and it also doesn't allow us to record what parameters we used easily.
+We would need to switch out all of the `<text>` with parameters specific to our preference, but hopefully you get the gist.

-Luckily there is a way to put the parameters for each job in the script we submit to slurm!
+Let's make this easier on ourselves: typing all of the parameters out on the command line everytime we want to submit a batch script is annoying and it also doesn't allow us to record what parameters we used easily.
+We can put the parameters to run each job in the script we submit to slurm!